act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-owned-element.md

 #### Passed example 1

-Element `ul` with role `list` has atleast one child node `span` with the required owned element `listitem` as an explicit semantic role.
+Element `ul` with role `list` has at least one child node `span` with the required owned element `listitem` as an explicit semantic role.

 ```html
 <ul role='list'>